films

 Directing & cinematography by Blake Knecht & Gerardo Silva

-In progress // USA & Uruguay // Digital
+In progress // USA & Uruguay // Digital // Spanish & English

 Gerardo Silva is a sheep herder from Uruguay who lives and works in rural southern Utah on an H2A agricultural visa.
 This short documentary follows Gerardo through a year of herding and its respective seasons: spring lambing, summer/fall pasturing, and winter grazing.
 As the ewes begin to birth their offspring, he reflects on the distance between himself and his eight-year-old daughter.
 During the solitude of the summer months, Gerardo seeks connection with his family back home.
 Through collaborative filmmaking, Gerardo carries a camera through the remote Utah mountains and documents his experiences in isolation.